ekedonald/HNG-11/Stage-0/README.md

-# Stage 0: Deploying a Static Website
+# Deploying a Static Website

 The following steps are taken to deploy a static website on AWS: